semdial2026/semdial2026.github.io/_pages/venue_travel_accomodation.md

 If history and cultural heritage is your thing, Loughborough is also home to the UK's only remaining [bell foundry](https://belltrust.co.uk/), and the UK's largest heritage railway: The [Great Central Railway](https://www.gcrailway.co.uk/), which you can ride (on steam or diesel) all the way from Loughborough Central to Leicester North.

-If you fancy more urban pursuits, Loughborough is only a 15-minute train ride from Nottingham, Leicester, and not much further from Coventry and Birmingham.
-In fact, if you are going to use Semdial 2026 as an opportunity to visit England, you can basically get to most places within a few hours by train.
+If you fancy more urban pursuits, Loughborough is only a 15-minute train ride from Nottingham, Leicester, and not much further from Birmingham, and London is only 1 hour and 20 minutes away by train.

 For more tips try the [visit Leicestershire website](https://visitleicester.info/point-of-interest/loughborough-a-market-town/).